Arosian-Stagg/TF2-Binds/README.md

 M3(hold down) = pulls out flaregun and fires, upon release goes back to last slot.

-q = toggles axtinguisher pull out and attacking.
+Q = toggles axtinguisher pull out and attacking.
 _____________________________

-DEMOMAN: simple and easy sticky jump bind, also includes somewhat of a demoknight movement bind.
+DEMOMAN: simple and easy sticky jump bind.

 M3 = triggers jumping and detonation of stickys, hold down to keep crouching in the air for better movement.

-4 used to toggle the demoknight stuff :/

 ' = loads preset C.
 _____________________________

-HEAVY: easy quick toss of sandvich and quick eat, also a bind to say ur food is on cooldown.
+HEAVY: Easy Quick Toss of sandvich and quick eat, also a bind to say ur food is on cooldown.

-M3(hold down) = Quick pulls out your food and eats it.
+M3(hold down) = Quick pull of your food and eats it.

 Q(hold down) is a quick toss of your food, hold down q to pull out and toss, gives thanks to your target.

-right control = say your food is on cooldown.
+Right Control = say your food is on cooldown.
 _____________________________

 ENGINEER: A quick PDA bypasser and mouse weapon set up, quick loadout presets, and quick eureka teleport.